State and Local Policy Database

 Building Benchmarking

-Starting in 2018, the State of California requires building owners with buildings 50,000 SF and larger to submit the energy use of their buildings to the California Energy Commission Annually.
+Starting in 2018, the State of California requires building owners with buildings 50,000 sq ft and larger to submit the energy use of their buildings to the California Energy Commission Annually.
 Riverside does report energy use in all municipal buildings 50,000 square feet or larger but does not complete the full energy benchmarking at this time.

 Comprehensive Retrofit Strategy